BolajiOlajide/ToDoListAPI/README.md

 * Start up your terminal (or Command Prompt on Windows OS).
 * Ensure that you've `python` installed on your PC.
 * Clone the repository by entering the command `git clone https://github.com/andela-bolajide/ToDoListAPI` in the terminal.
-* Navigate to the project folder using `cd BucketListAPI` on your terminal (or command prompt).
+* Navigate to the project folder using `cd ToDoListAPI` on your terminal (or command prompt).
 * After cloning, create a virtual environment then install the requirements with the command:
 `pip install -r requirements.txt`.
 * After this, you'll need initialize a PostgreSQL database using the command: `python manage.py db init`